Hello! I'm your AI assistant, Teny. Ask me about tenants' rights in upstate New York!

 Internship Details

-“I’ve found that even a short hotline call or a single court appearance can shift the course of someone’s housing situation.
+“I’ve found that even a short call or a single court appearance can shift the course of someone’s housing situation.
 It’s in those small, often unseen moments that the real impact of legal aid becomes clear!”

 Miraya Borah